RKKY interaction in graphene: RKKY interaction

 \section{RKKY interaction}

 We consider two magnetic impurities at the sites $i$ and $j$ and assume a contact exchange interaction between the electrons and the magnetic impurities.
-Thus the total Hamiltonian of the system is

-where $H$ is the Hamiltonian of the electron system, ${\bf S}_i$ is the spins of the impurity and ${\bf s}_i$ is the spin of itinerant electrons at site $i$.
+Thus the total Hamiltonian of the system is where $H$ is the Hamiltonian of the electron system, ${\bf S}_i$ is the spins of the impurity and ${\bf s}_i$ is the spin of itinerant electrons at site $i$.

-Our consideration is based on the perturbation theory for the thermodynamic potential \cite{abrikosov}.
-The correction to the thermodynamic potential due to interaction is